jamalh110/farmville/README.md

 The simulation should run until ^C or until the window is closed

-For part 1 we will look at your logic for ensuring that your `redisplay()`, `updateFarm()`, and `erase()` do not both enter the critical section concurrently, do not deadlock, and do not livelock.
+For part 1 we will look at your logic for ensuring that your `redisplay()`, `updateFarm()`, and `erase()` do not enter the critical section concurrently, do not deadlock, and do not livelock.
 This is the only thing we will evaluate on part 1.

 ## Part 2: Due on X
 For this part, add to your part 1 all the missing logic for all the synchronization required to fully implement the application.